 The HSA contribution limit grows with inflation over time just like any other IRA or 401k limit.
 Garrett used a reasonable 2% per year increase for inflation.

 Many Health Savings Accounts allow you to invest your balance.
 Some of them even provide access to some great low-cost no-load mutual funds from companies like Vanguard.
 Always look for low-cost investment options when building a long term investment portfolio.

 Optum Bank, HSA Bank, and Lively are good places to open your HSA.
 They both allow you to invest your money in Vanguard mutual funds.
-[Note from Brad – I personally use Lively and have had very good experience with them.
+[Note from Brad – I personally use Lively and have had a very good experience with them.
 They let you link to TD Ameritrade and invest your funds however you like!]

 The tax benefits are another story altogether (and honestly why this is such a cool strategy).
-If you’re in the 25% tax bracket, you’ll save about $90,000 in taxes along the way!
+If you’re in the 22% tax bracket, you’ll save over $60,000 in taxes along the way!
 Now we’re talking some real money.

 Is there a catch?